-In many ways, this year is the 42nd anniversary of what we know as “enrollment management.”
+In many ways, last year was the 40th anniversary of what we know as “enrollment management.”
 Why?
 Because 1976 was the year that Jack Maguire wrote his now-famous article in Boston College’s alumni publication, Bridge Magazine, laying out what we now know as data-driven admissions.

 By the mid-1970’s, Boston College was struggling.
 The number of high school graduates in New England was falling and, despite offering merit scholarships, the college found itself on shaky ground.
 In 1973, the executive vice president, Frank Campanella, tapped Jack Maguire, a Boston College alumni and former assistant physics professor, to begin intensive fiscal planning.
 Maguire, then the dean of Admissions, Records and Freshman Financial Aid, laid out a plan entirely based on science: enrollment management.